Is email marketing dead?

 Email 3.
 This should be the final reminder, which should only be sent if the first two emails fail to complete the funnel.
 Content in this section should provoke a sense of urgency in the client.

 This sequence is a way of nurturing leads through offers and incentives.

 You not only remind the client about the abandoned cart but also take them through additional discounts and offers to make the purchase more compelling.

 Email 1.
 Show them your offers and incentives.
-Studies indicate that more than purchase a product purely because of the offer.
+Studies indicate that more than 66% of customers purchase a product purely because of the offer.